 Aneesha brings over 10 years of varied experience in advocacy, program management, and communications within an international development context.
 Aneesha’s experience has focused primarily on, community-based programs for youth and refugee programming in the Middle East.
 She has a keen interest in intercultural communications, corporate social responsibility and digital media.
 Aneesha began her career as a CIDA International Youth Intern in Amman, Jordan and has lived and worked extensively in the Middle East.
 She is a graduate from the University of Saskatchewan Edwards School of Business.

-Kate is a Junior Project Officer with the Building Young Entrepreneurs Programme at UNA-Canada and is VIDEA’s Indigenous Governance Officer.
+Kate is VIDEA’s Indigenous Governance Officer.
 Kate’s background is in Indigenous Family Support Work and is now completing her degree in Justice Studies at Royal Roads University.
-Kate is located on the traditional and unceeded territory of the Lkwungen speaking people.
-Kate is an alumna of UNA-Canada’s Youth as PeaceBuilder’s Forum 2017, as well as the Canadian Service Corps Program where she had the opportunity to attend COP25.
-Kate wears many hats outside of UNA-Canada and VIDEA, she is the Deputy Chair for the Canadian Commission for UNESCO’s Youth Advisory, a member of Pauktuutit National Inuit Women’s Youth Gender Equality Council and is the Acting President of the National Urban Inuit Youth Council.
+Kate is located on the traditional and unneeded territory of the Lkwungen speaking people.
+Kate is Inuk on her Father’s side from Kuujjuaq, QC with ties to Nunavut and Celtic & Viking on her Mother’s side.
+She is an alumna of UNA-Canada’s Youth As PeaceBuilder’s Forum 2017 as well as the Canadian Service Corps Program where she had the opportunity to attend COP25.
+Kate wears many hats outside of VIDEA, she is the Deputy Chair for the Canadian Commission for UNESCO’s Youth Advisory, a member of Pauktuutit National Inuit Women’s Youth Gender Equality Council and is the Acting President of the National Urban Inuit Youth Council.
 Kate is passionate decolonizing education and integrating Indigenous knowledge systems and perspectives into spaces to create meaningful relationships and change.

 Shannon is the Director of the Policy and Research and Practice division at Cooperation Canada.
 She has worked at the research-policy nexus in international development for ten years.
 Prior to joining Cooperation Canada, she built a successful independent consultancy business dedicated to meeting the research and policy analysis needs of Canadian and global civil society organizations, as well as international institutions such as the Organisation for Economic Co-operation and Development.
 Shannon is also an Adjunct Research Professor at Carleton University’s Norman Paterson School of International Affairs and previously worked as a Senior Analyst for the Canadian International Development Platform.
 Shannon began her career as a researcher at the North-South Institute (NSI).
 During her time at NSI, Shannon led the development of the organization’s portfolio on the role of the private sector in development, managed policy-oriented research partnerships with organizations in Canada and around the world, and produced numerous reports, peer reviewed publications and commentaries on a range of policy issues.
 Shannon holds degrees from Carleton University and Wilfrid Laurier University.